 Vancouver-headquartered Ostara Nutrient Recovery Technologies and Israel's ICL Specialty Fertilizers have entered into a long-term sales and distribution agreement and strategic partnership.

 Under these new arrangements, ICL will now market and sell Ostara's Crystal Green, a struvite-based phosphate fertilizer, into the EU, supplying the turf and lawncare markets.

-Crystal Green is recovered from municipal wastewater at 15 plants worldwide continuous-release fertilizer incorporating the company's trademarked Root Activated phosphorus.
+Crystal Green is recovered from municipal wastewater at 15 plants worldwide using Ostara's Pearl technology.
+It is a continuous-release fertilizer incorporating the company's trademarked Root Activated phosphorus.
 Advantageously, Crystal Green contains virtually no cadmium or other heavy metals.
 It also only releases phosphorus, nitrogen and magnesium in response to the organic acids produced by growing roots.
-This ensures that phosphorus is available for uptake when required by plants, while at the same time reducing the environmental run-off inputs, and we at ICL Specialty Fertilizers are dedicated to bringing new products and technologies to our global network that support this philosophy," said Robert van Spingelen, an international marketing manager at ICL Specialty Fertilizers.
+This ensures that phosphorus is available for uptake when required by plants, while at the same time reducing the environmental impacts caused by leaching and nutrient run-off.

+"It is more important than ever before to grow higher quality turf grass with lower inputs, and we at ICL Specialty Fertilizers are dedicated to bringing new products and technologies to our global network that support this philosophy," said Robert van Spingelen, an international marketing manager at ICL Specialty Fertilizers.
 "Our partnership with Ostara provides ICL Specialty Fertilizers access to a unique, clean, circular economy phosphorus source with a technology that has proven to give better rooting to turf grass than traditional phosphorus sources."